Yankees’ Torres positive for COVID despite being vaccinated

 New York said all are under quarantine protocols in Tampa.

-Boone said all eight continue to test positive.
+Boone said all eight are asymptomatic but continue to test positive.
 He added that there were no new cases Thursday and that all other players were available to play against the Rays.

 “There is still concern,” Boone said.
 “I think the one positive right now is that today was the first day of no new cases.
 All saliva tests from yesterday that have come back in today were all negative.
 I hope that is good news and hopefully means we’re moving in the right direction.”

-Tampa Bay manager Kevin Cash said the Rays were comfortable with Thursday’s game being played.
+Tampa Bay manager Kevin Cash said the Rays are comfortable with Thursday’s game being played.

-Rays pitcher Tyler Glasnow thought vaccinations played a key role in games not being postponed.
+Rays pitcher Tyler Glasnow feels vaccinations played a key role in games not being postponed.

 “I think if this was last year, it would be like a canceled game without any questions,” Glasnow said.
 “I think they have a good grip on what’s going on.
 From what I know no one from our team has tested positive or anything, so there’s definitely like separation from their side.”